webmilio/Webmilio.Commons.PathTree/README.md

 # Webmilio.Comons.PathTree

 Simple implementation of a string-path based tree.
-Doesn't support values ON branches, only on leaves.
+Supports grow/squash branching strategies for leafs and wildcard characters.